How to tell if your business is First Aid Code compliant

 Bottom line is that employers do need to keep their first aid officers up to date with their training and ensure their first aid kits are on-site and fully stocked.

 At Results First Aid we can help you with all of that right now.
-And that’s part of the reason why we are an essential service and remain open to deliver this vital training for your business.
+We offer both on-site and off-site training for companies, organisations and individuals across Melbourne & Victoria.

 Comments